Lewisham, New South Wales

 Lewisham is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 Lewisham is located 7 km south-west of the Sydney central business district, in the local government area of Inner West Council.

 History

 At the time of settlement by Europeans, Lewisham was within the territory of the Gadigal people of the Eora nation; archaeological evidence indicates Indigenous Australians have inhabited the local area for at least 7,000 years.
 Beginning in 1789, a smallpox epidemic wiped out most of the Gadigal population.

 By 1809, all the land within Lewisham had been granted.

 Lewisham took its name in 1834 from the estate of Joshua Josephson, a German-born businessman who would later become mayor of Sydney.
 The estate was named after the London borough of Lewisham, which means Leofsa's village or manor.

 As of the 1860s, Lewisham was entirely bushland, save for the house Robert Wardell had lived in.

-In the 1880s, the Lewisham Estate Heritage Conservation Area developed from a series of subdivisions.
-It continued its expansion until 1898.
-The area features a mix of late 19th- and early 20th-century buildings in period-style residential architecture.

-In 2014, the Inner West Light Rail was extended through the west of Lewisham.